S Korea proposes meeting on dormant tour project with North

-SEOUL, South Korea (AP) — South Korea on Monday proposed a face-to-face meeting with North Korea over the fate of a long-shuttered joint tourist project at a scenic North Korean mountain.
+SEOUL, South Korea (AP) — South Korea on Monday proposed a face-to-face meeting with North Korea on the fate of a long-shuttered joint tourist project at a scenic North Korean mountain, as their relations remain cool over stalemated nuclear diplomacy.

 North Korean leader Kim Jong Un last week ordered the destruction of South Korean-built facilities at the North’s Diamond Mountain resort, saying they look “shabby” and “unpleasant-looking.”
 North Korea later proposed an exchange of documents to work out details.

-The inter-Korean tourism project began in 1998 and was a rare source of foreign currency for the impoverished North, but it was halted in 2008 when a North Korean soldier fatally shot a South Korean tourist there.
+South Korean tours to the mountain began in 1998, providing a rare source of foreign currency for the impoverished North.
+The mountain was also one of the few places in North Korea that South Koreans could visit.
+But the project was halted in 2008 when a North Korean soldier fatally shot a South Korean tourist who the North says entered a restricted area.

 Pyongyang has called for the project’s restart since it entered nuclear diplomacy with Washington and Seoul last year.
 But Seoul cannot revive tours to the mountain and other massive stalled inter-Korean economic projects while international sanctions remain in place over the North’s nuclear program.